AmaiKinono/puni/README.md

 | `puni-beginning-of-sexp` | `C-M-a`            |
 | `puni-end-of-sexp`       | `C-M-e`            |

-These are similar to their built-in versions, but based on Puni's "strict forward/backward sexp" functions, so the behavior is more predictable, and won't take you out of current sexp.
+`puni-forward/backward-sexp` are similar to their built-in versions, but based on Puni's "strict forward/backward sexp" functions, so the behavior is more predictable, and won't take you out of current sexp.

 When you call `puni-beginning-of-sexp`, it will take you to the point after the opening delimiter, then before it, then after another one...
 So consecutively